amphineko/atomicneko/README.md

 Text contents are mainly located at `index.html`.
 To replace the texts and the picture (`amphineko.png`), can be easily done by editing this file.

-For futuremore modification, including color settings and layouts, check SASS files in `assets/stylesheets`.
+For furthermore modification, including color settings and layouts, check SASS files in `assets/stylesheets`.
 Don't forget `gulp`-ing to rebuild SASS files and reflect your modification.

 ## build